Parking Conduct Rules and Regulations

 Bicycle and Motor Scooter Rules and Regulations

 Salem College encourages registration of bicycles and scooters.
 There is no charge for registering.
-Registration forms are available on the public safety webpage.
+Download/View Registration the Bicycle and Motor Scooter Form.

 Bicycles should be placed in a bicycle rack.
 Racks are located behind Babcock Residence Hall, underneath the back porch of Main Hall and the Fine Arts Center parking lot.
 They should not be parked on sidewalks or under stairwells.
 Students riding motor scooters should follow the parking conduct rules and regulations.